 - “I remembered that.”

 - Finally I heard myself rattling off ‘advice’ to an emotionally exhausted parent who needed my empathy for himself – my empathy for how he was feeling, my empathy for how hard he was trying, and my empathy for his own unresolved past traumas.

 - Beginning with the last item, this father’s own traumatic past left him determined to keep things positive for his own child.
 He dealt with his despair by disallowing any ambivalent feelings of his own such as resentment, until it burst and he would lash out verbally, after which he felt horrible.

 - Thus when he felt frustrated at his child’s blind, out-of-control behavior, he would bury his frustration so that it came out sideways – tearful pleadings with his daughter to “Tell me what’s wrong so I can help you!!” and “What is it you want!?”

-- And when she of course could not explain herself on a conscious level, but kept expressing her sense of shame and worthlessness preverbally and violently, he would eventually blow up in exasperation and desperation wanting to help.
+- And when she of course could not explain herself on a conscious level, but kept expressing her sense of shame and worthlessness preverbally and violently, he would eventually blow up in exasperation, desperately wanting to help.

 - This explosion would leave him burdened with shame and fear that he had wounded his child.
 However it sometimes had the paradoxical effect of calming his child.
 At last she could finally see in this repressed father some real feelings she could trust.

 - I now had a helpful map of their double-bind.
-In a double-bind, people are stuck in a dilemma: feeling bad if thay act, and equally bad or worse if they do nothing.
+In a double-bind, people are stuck in a dilemma: feeling bad if they act, and equally bad if they do nothing.
 Lose-lose, what do you choose?

 - Father could try to be direct about his own anger and resentment, but then would beat himself up for expressing negative feelings to a child, his suffering daughter no less.
 Or he could keep repressing his own resentments and continue to feel unable to connect to her in her own struggles.